Local probe investigation of the spin dynamics in the kagome and inter-layers of orthorhombic barlowite Cu$_4$(OD)$_6$FBr: $^{79}$Br and $^{63}$Cu NQR study: Experimental

 \section{Experimental}

-We synthesized a deuterated powder sample of the barlowite 1 phase of Cu$_4$ based on the recipe described elsewhere~\cite{Smaha2020}.
-We refer readers to \cite{Smaha2020} for detailed bulk characterization of the barlowite 1 phase based on the measurements of powder X-ray diffraction, magnetization, and specific heat.
+We synthesized the deuterated powder sample of the barlowite 1 phase (Cu$_4$) by mixing Cu$_2$(OH)$_2$CO$_3$ (Alfa, Cu 55\%), NH$_4$F (Alfa, 96\%), HBr (Alfa, 48\% wt), and 36 mL D$_2$O (Aldrich, 99.9\%) in a 45mL autoclave, which was heated over 3 h to 175 °C and held for 72 h before being cooled to room temperature over 48 h.
+The products were recovered by filtration and washed with deionized H$_2$O, yielding polycrystalline Cu$_4$~\cite{SMAHA2018123,Smaha2020}.

+We use a deuterated sample for NQR measurements instead of a protonated sample for two reasons.
+First, we synthesized and used deuterated Cu$_4$ sample for neutron scattering measurements, because protonated sample would suffer from strong background signals in neutron scattering~\cite{Smaha2020}.
+Second, the very broad and strong $^{1}$H NMR signals from protonated Cu$_4$ is known to be superposed on $^{19}$F NMR signals~\cite{Ranjith2018}, which would have prevented us from conducting two-dimensional NMR measurements across the whole $^{19}$F NMR lineshape~\cite{Yuan2022}.
+We emphasize that deuteration does not affect other physical properties.

 We conducted $^{63,65}$Cu and $^{79,81}$Br (all with nuclear spin 3/2) NQR measurements with standard pulsed NMR spectrometers using the same Cu$_4$ sample investigated previously with $^{19}$F NMR~\cite{Yuan2022}.
 For the measurements of the nuclear spin-lattice relaxation rate $1/T_1$, we used a separation time $\tau = 6~\mu$s between the $\pi$/2 and $\pi$ radio frequency pulses so that we capture as much signals with short transverse relaxation time $T_2$ as possible.
 For the NQR lineshape measurements, we used a somewhat longer pulse separation time $\tau = 10~\mu$s to reduce the ring down in the lower frequency range below $\sim$30~MHz.
+The typical length for the $\pi$/2 ($\pi$) pulse was 2.8~$\mu$s (5.6~$\mu$s).

 We measured the $1/T_1$ recovery curve $M_\text{z}(t)$ by applying an inversion pulse prior to the spin echo sequence, and fitted the observed results with a stretched exponential form, $M_\text{z}(t) = M_\text{0} - A~\text{exp}(-(3t/T_{1})^{\beta})$, where the factor 3 originates from the matrix element for nuclear spin $I=3/2$; besides $1/T_1$, the saturated nuclear magnetization $M_\text{0}$, the inverted nuclear magnetization $A$, and the stretched exponent $\beta$ are the free parameters of the fit.
 We found that the distribution in the magnitude of $1/T_1$ is fairly small and $\beta \simeq 1$ in most of the temperature range of our concern between $T_\text{N}=15$~K and 60~K. The only exception was one of the two Cu peaks below 30~K, where the glassy nature of spin dynamics strongly manifests itself and the signal intensity is gradually wiped out.